Darkone83/Type-D/README.md

 ## Notes

-- GIF support is experimental at this point and can cause issues or crashes It's being looked into.
-Also looking into proper GIF encoding aswel.
+- GIF support is experimental!
+Keep your GIF's under 1MB.
+Larger GIF's may work, but cause crashing of the firmware.

 ___